 Finally, hiring the right flight crew can save hours of frustration and create efficiency.
 Sometimes clients have their own flight staff, but if it becomes a hassle to maintain, they may turn to an outside management company.
 Hiring the right management company not only ensures continuity with a flight crew but also helps identify the other resources you need to operate and maintain your plane.

 While the technical and risk management considerations are critical to address, discussing with family members how a private plane aligns with their goals is also important.
 Purchasing an aircraft is a very personal lifestyle choice and one that affects how a family may be perceived by others.
 In addition, there may be expectations around having a certain level of wealth as well as concerns about entitled behavior developing in children.

 As we guide clients through the process of identifying and purchasing an aircraft, the discussion always turns to family.
 Families often have questions about how their children will be affected and concerns about how to set expectations and communicate their family values.
 Reflecting on the “why” behind the purchase and communicating to your family how it aligns with your values can be an important exercise not only for this decision but also within the greater context of your family’s legacy planning.

-Purchasing an aircraft involves both emotional and logical decisions, and First Republic aviation specialists have the expertise to help our clients achieve a balance that fits their unique situation.
+Purchasing an aircraft involves both emotional and logical decisions, and aviation specialists can help clients achieve a balance that fits their unique situation.

 This information is governed by our Terms and Conditions of Use.